oussema-fatnassi/tron/README.md

 TODO :
+-Make the update functions of the scripts in separates threads -Make possible to an entity have more than one script attached and iterate for each script -If DestroyEntity is used on a custom script in an update function, it will crash if funcs are called after.
--Make the update functions of the scripts in separates threads -The system shutdown itself after the run method called -At the end of the game loop destroy the window -Memory leak problem in TestConsole due to the method of adding scripts
+-The system shutdown itself after the run method called -At the end of the game loop destroy the window -Memory leak problem in TestConsole due to the method of adding scripts